 Throughout the night, it became clear that redistricting is intensely personal and cutthroat for all involved.

-For example, freshman Tarrant County state Rep. Jeff Cason (R-Bedford) was redrawn into a district leaning Democrat, the only incumbent Republican to have “lost” in the redistricting process run primarily by Republicans.
+For example, freshman Tarrant County state Rep. Jeff Cason (R-Bedford) was redrawn into a strongly Democrat district, the only incumbent Republican to have “lost” in the redistricting process run primarily by Republicans.
 Biden won the redrawn district by 24 points in 2020.
 Cason attempted to make a change, which would have made the open House District 93 left by Rep. Matt Krause (R-Fort Worth), who is running for Attorney General, into a Democrat leaning seat while making his seat in House District 92 safe for a Republican.

 In another instance, the most tense moment during the debate came when state Rep. J.M.
 Lozano (R-Kingsville) presented a late-filed amendment splitting up Cameron County House Districts 38 and 37 by adding heavily Republican Willacy County to the latter.
 The redrawn District 37 is now a district where Biden won by 2.1 points.
 It received immediate pushback from the members involved, Eddie Lucio III (D-Brownsville) and Alex Dominguez (D-Brownsville), who claimed this decreased the representation of Cameron County and was not discussed with the Rio Grande Valley delegation prior to the floor debate, as per House tradition.